omarestrella/ember-boilerplate/README.md

 I have started to prefer [Gulp.js](http://gulpjs.com/) over Grunt because of its simplicity and performance.

+## Structure Philosophy

+There are many opinions that people take when structuring their Ember projects.
+This library imposes its own.

+The idea behind the structure of this project is that each route is considered its own sort of module.
+For example, the `index` route has the following folder structure:

+    -- /js/index
+      -- /controller.js
+      -- /view.js [optional]

 ## License

 The MIT License (MIT)